TheDoctor0/laravel-mailjet-driver/README.md

 ## Installation

-For Laravel 9.x which also requires Symfony Mailer:
+For Laravel 9.x and 10.x which also requires Symfony Mailer:
 ```
 composer require thedoctor0/laravel-mailjet-driver symfony/http-client
 ```